entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Ordovician to Silurian).md

 > - **References**: (Young, 2009)

 **Pircancha Formation, Bolivia**
+> - **Age**: Flioan.
+> - **Taxa**: *Pircanchaspis rinconensis* Erdtmann et al., 2000

+> - A layer of silty mudstone outcropping at a small hill named 'Rincon', about 100 m north of the 'Escuela Seccional de Puesto Grande' (District of Tarija, S Bolivia) along the main road from Potosı to Tarija.
+The mudstones belong to the Pircancha Formation (local stratigraphy).

-> - Sansom and Andreev (2019): "More contentiously, the Pircanha Formation of southern Bolivia has yielded what may be the headshield of an unknown agnathan (Erdtmann et al., 2000), but the mouldic nature of the solitary specimen and the absence of clear arandaspid features renders this record somewhat ambiguous in nature."
+> - Sansom and Andreev (2019): "More contentiously, the Pircancha Formation of southern Bolivia has yielded what may be the headshield of an unknown agnathan (Erdtmann et al., 2000), but the mouldic nature of the solitary specimen and the absence of clear arandaspid features renders this record somewhat ambiguous in nature.......It is possible that the mouldic material that comprises *Pircanchaspis rinconensis* (Erdtmann et al., 2000) falls into the arandaspids, but we share, along with the original authors, caution over the vertebrate assignment of this material."

-> - *Pircanchaspis rinconensis* Erdtmann et al., 2000
+> - **References**:

 ## Darriwilian, Middle Ordovician
 **Amdeh Formation, Oman**